-4.6 QUOTA SYSTEM
+4.6 Quota system

-To allow applicants in lower priority bands access to housing a quota system will be used.
-This allows a proportion of vacancies to be advertised as available only to those in a specific band.
+To allow applicants in lower priority bands access to housing, a quota system will be used.
+This allows a proportion of vacancies to be advertised with priority to those applicants in a specific band.
 The system will be monitored to ensure that it does not operate to the detriment of those with a higher need for housing.

 It is important that Lancaster City Council supports sustainable and balanced communities.
 This means that properties will be advertised on a percentage basis to each band to ensure that applicants in all bands will have the opportunity to access social housing.
 The percentages used for the quota system will be reviewed on an annual basis.
+We will aim to prioritise 20% of properties to applicants in Band F for the better management of the social housing stock within the Lancaster district.

-Where a sensitive let or a particular balance is required in an area a vacancy may be advertised as limited to specific types of household.
+Where a sensitive let or a particular balance is required in an area, a vacancy may be advertised as limited to specific types of household.
 The advert will include details of who can apply to ensure transparency and openness.

-4.7 LOCAL LETTINGS
+4.7 Local lettings